alu0101124896/TFG-CVSP-solver/README.md

-# Capacitated Vertex Separation Problem
+# Capacitated Vertex Separation Problem solver

 This program calculates the optimal solution to the Capacitated Vertex Separator Problem (CVSP) on a graph through various formulations using integer optimization approaches.